syncfusion-content/windowsforms-docs/WindowsForms/carousel/Getting-Started.md

 [Click here](https://help.syncfusion.com/windowsforms/visual-studio-integration/nuget-packages) to find more details on how to install NuGet packages in any application.

-## Adding the Carousel control via designer
+## Adding Carousel control via designer

 The following steps describe how to create a **Carousel** control via the designer.